 At WaterAid, we’ve developed a five-step programme to design, implement and ensure sustained behaviour change.
 We call it our ABCDE approach to hygiene, which provides a concrete framework that can be used by anyone to design a theory-driven but context-specific behaviour change intervention.
 The HBCC programme is helping us expand and continue developing this area of our work.

-Using the ABCDE approach we developed a trio of cartoon films that would create a memorable emotional response to carry important hygiene messaging.
+Using the ABCDE approach we developed a trio of cartoons to create a memorable emotional response to important hygiene messaging.
 With no spoken words, the films are quick and easy to use across the globe without the need for extensive translation.
-One frame includes our key hygiene and COVID-19 messages which can be adapted quickly.
+One frame includes our key hygiene and COVID-19 messages that can be adapted quickly.
 From Amharic to Urdu, Swahili to English, our teams have shared these films as part of their national campaigns to promote good hygiene messages as part of our COVID-19 response.
 Watch one of the films below.

 The last phase – evaluation – never stops.
 With support from programmes like the Hygiene and Behaviour Change Coalition and others, we’re able to keep reflecting, learning and adapting to improve future initiatives, respond to changing circumstances and bring about the transformative change that underpins our ABCDE approach.